janexner/launch-extension-time-spent-and-scroll-depth-event/README.md

-# Launch Extension "Content Consumption Events"
+# Launch Extension "Time and Scroll Event"

 Extension for Launch, by Adobe - Provides an Event for measuring the consumption of content.